mathspp/mathspp/pages/02.blog/personal-highlights-of-pycon-italy-2025/item.md

 I already have the dates on my calendar!

 ![Photo of the closing session slide where PyCon Italy 2026 dates are announced as 27-30 May.](_2026_dates.webp "Dates for PyCon Italy 2026.")

----
-The Python documentary: I got some of it, but not a lot, and was moved by the reactions of folks being interviewed + ppl in the room
-PyCon Italy is my favourite community